29 Pieces

 29 Pieces was founded by Karen Blessen and Dr. Barbara Miller as a non-profit organization in 2005, and developed a number of major outreach programs.

-The 29 Pieces Education: Legacy Initiative will make our vast breadth of educational content available to all teachers,organizations, and churches at no cost.
-Materials will be available in English and Spanish.
-We will provide 29 PIECES ORIGINAL CONTENT
+1. The 29 Pieces Education: Artists Making a Kinder World Legacy Initiative makes our vast breadth of educational content available to all educators and organizations at no cost.
+Materials are available in English and Spanish.
+We provide 29 PIECES ORIGINAL CONTENT

-2. METHODOLOGY FOR CITY WIDE ART PROJECTS: such as the Dallas LOVE
+2. CITY WIDE ART PROJECTS: such as the Dallas LOVE Project, the Dallas RESPECT Project, the American LOVE Project, Dallas Students Speak, and Dallas Teachers Speak

 Mission

-29 Pieces uses art to awaken, uplift and give voice to the creative human spirit to make genuine, positive social change.
+29 Pieces uses art to awaken, uplift, and give voice to the creative human spirit to make genuine, positive social change.

 Needs